ofallonlabs/saeedmirshekari/_src/blog/how-to-start-and-finish-any-data-science-project.md

 ---
 layout: blog_base.njk
-title: How To Start and Finish Any Data Science Project?
+title: How To Start and Finish Any Data Science Project in 7 Baby Steps
 description: Ready to dive into the exciting world of data analysis and predictive modeling?
 Our step-by-step guide has got you covered!
 We'll walk you through setting up Jupyter Notebook, exploring fascinating datasets on